vlcty/ansible-role-arch-mirror/README.md

 ```

-Don't forget to encrypt the host_vars file with ansible-vault.
+Don't forget to encrypt the host_vars file with ansible-vault!

 ### 3. Delete the keys from your keyring